Neighborhood Development Concepts in Lviv Oblast

 Stryi Neighbourhood Concept

-A key question guiding the work was how to create safe and high-quality public space with direct access to the Stryi River that could support recreation and psychological recovery for residents and visitors.
-The masterplan defined spatial objectives related to access to recreational areas, climate resilience, safety, and sustainable mobility, integrating them into a coherent development framework.
+A key question guiding the project was how to create a safe and high-quality public space with direct access to the Stryi River that could support recreation and psychological well-being for both residents and visitors.
+The plan identified spatial objectives related to access to recreational areas, climate resilience, safety, and sustainable mobility, integrating them into a coherent development framework.

 Team: Elina Polyanska, Fulco Treffers, Natalia Kozub, Daryna Pasiuta, Daria Tereshchenko, Svitlana Usichenko, Iryna Tsyba, Sofia Bondar, Ruslan Antonenko, Anastasia Aniskina, Sofia Vinnichenko and Oleksandr Tsyuper.